INL/BlackLab/aggregator/BLS-API-REDESIGN.md

   in a separate subobject, not alongside special values like `lengthInTokens` and `mayView`.
 Also, `metadataFieldGroups` shouldn't be alongside DocInfo structures.)
 - Handle custom information better. <br>
-  Custom information, ignored by BlackLab but useful for e.g. the frontend, like displayName, uiType, etc. is polluting the response structure.
+  Custom information, ignored by Blacklab but useful for e.g. the frontend, like displayName, uiType, etc. is polluting the response structure.
-  We should isolate it (e.g. in a `custom` section for each field, annotation, etc.), just pass it along unchecked, and include it only if requested.
+  We should isolate it (e.g. in a `custom` section for each field, annotation, etc.), just pass it along unchecked, and include it only if requested.<br>
+  This includes the so-called "special fields" except for `pidField` (so author, title, date).
+  (Blacklab uses the `pidField` to refer to documents)
 - Don't include static info on dynamic (results) pages.<br>
   (e.g. don't send display names for all metadata fields with each hits results;
    the client can request those once if needed)